Hzzone/DU-GAN/README.md

 ### DU-GAN
-This repository contains the PyTorch implementation of the paper: **DU-GAN: Generative Adversarial Networks with Dual-Domain U-Net Based Discriminators for Low-Dose CT Denoising**
+This repository contains the PyTorch implementation of the paper: **DU-GAN: Generative Adversarial Networks with Dual-Domain U-Net Based Discriminators for Low-Dose CT Denoising** accepted by IEEE Transactions on Instrumentation & Measurement 2021.

 > DU-GAN: Generative Adversarial Networks with Dual-Domain U-Net Based Discriminators for Low-Dose CT Denoising<br>
 > https://arxiv.org/abs/2108.10772 <br>